Aliases for MKRN1 Gene

 GeneCards Summary for MKRN1 Gene

 MKRN1 (Makorin Ring Finger Protein 1) is a Protein Coding gene.
-Diseases associated with MKRN1 include west nile virus.
-Among its related pathways are Immune System and Antigen processing- Ubiquitination and Proteasome degradation.
+Diseases associated with MKRN1 include West Nile Virus.
+Among its related pathways are Antigen processing- Ubiquitination and Proteasome degradation and Immune System.
 GO annotations related to this gene include poly(A) RNA binding and ligase activity.
 An important paralog of this gene is MKRN2.

 UniProtKB/Swiss-Prot for MKRN1 Gene